cunctator/traceshark/README.md

 * ![Filter on the current task](https://raw.githubusercontent.com/cunctator/traceshark/608fdb55d78e7beebecf3a5e036cace07842f2c6/images/filtercurrent30x30.png) This will filter the events view so that only events involving the currently selected task will be displayed.
 * ![Filter on the current task time limited](https://raw.githubusercontent.com/cunctator/traceshark/608fdb55d78e7beebecf3a5e036cace07842f2c6/images/filtercurrentlimited30x30.png) This will do the same as the previous, except that in addition it will exclude those events that are outside the interval defined by the positions of the cursors.

-### 1.1.3 The Events view
+### 1.1.4 The Events view

 At the bottom of the screen is the events view.
 The events view will be automatically scrolled when a cursor is moved.
-It is also possible to move the currently active cursor by clicking on a time in the events view.
+It is also possible to move the currently active cursor by double clicking on a time in the events view.
 Another very important feature is that by double clicking on the info field, a dialog will open that displays the backtrace of that particular event.
+In general, it is  possible to trigger the actions in the ```Event``` menu by double clicking on the corresponding column of the currently selected event.

 # 2. Building traceshark